-WordPress, Squarespace, Medium and Ghost are all popular blogging platforms.
+WordPress, Squarespace, Medium, Ghost, Wix, and Weebly are all popular blogging platforms.
 Ever wondered which one you should use?
 Keep reading to find out…

 In this post, we’ll help you choose the best blogging platform by going over the pros and cons of the most popular options available.